jae1e/arkanoid-processing-arduino/README.md

 [Arkanoid with processing, arduino on YouTube](https://youtu.be/YjE0HqZCjfQ)

-Many people requested to send their code through YouTube and e-mail, so I decided to post this on GitHub.
+Many people requested to send them the source code through YouTube and e-mail, so I decided to post this on GitHub.
-I wrote this code few years ago, for my college class project.
-I knew nothing about programming then.
-It is bad. :P Never copy and paste the code to your assignment!
-You know it is not good for you. :)
+I wrote this code few years ago, for my college class project, when I just started programming.
-Please just take this for an example.
+This code is not good, but I want you to have an example of begginer level student.
-Hope this to be helpful to your learning.
+Hope this to be helpful to your learning. :)

+Never copy and paste the code to your assignment, That is no good. :P

+Good luck!
 Jaeil.